 While expanding our public outreach efforts, we maintain a focus on the careful oversight of Rhode Island Energy's portfolio of energy efficiency programs.
-Over the past few years, the Council has advocated for greater investment in income-eligible programs, resulting in increased energy savings year after year.
+Over the past few years, the Council has advocated for greater investment in income-eligible programs.
 Though progress has been made, there is still much work to be done to improve accessibility and increase program participation.

 Rhode Island remains a leader in energy efficiency across North America, and the Council plays a crucial role in this success.
 Through technical expertise and informed stakeholder input, we help to guide energy strategy, planning, and implementation in Rhode Island.
 As Council Chair, I'm committed to working collectively to advance the state's energy and climate goals, and I look forward to another year of service representing Rhode Island energy consumers.